 The third use case is where people augment data with their own knowledge.
 They do this by taking charts and providing context around that data through a story or presentation, for example.

 Finally, there’s the automation of continuous discovery.
 This is where the machine constantly looks at your data to see what's changed, how it’s changed and then alerts you to those changes.
-If we look at the industry today, the most value is around this automated discovery use case.
-It’s the only sector of augmented analytics where we see independent vendors bringing unique solutions to market.
+In the industry today, the most value is around this automated discovery use case.
+It’s the only sector of augmented analytics we see independent vendors bringing unique solutions to market.
 One such example is Yellowfin Signals.

 The discovery use case is also where machines are most effective because the algorithms for discovery are well known along with the concepts of what people are trying to discover and how they approach discovery.
 The manual data discovery process is not valuable at all - you learn nothing by dragging elements onto a chart over and over again, but once insights have been discovered they’re very valuable.
 That’s the appeal of automated data discovery - you get instant insights.